Routeburn Track Information

 The Routeburn Track is located in the southwest of the South Island and runs between the head of Lake Wakatipu and State Highway 94, the Te Anau /Milford Road.
 The Routeburn Track is one of New Zealand’s most popular tracks, with approximately 13,000 walkers completing the track each year.

-Most walkers take 3 days (2 nights) to complete the whole track but longer or shorter options are available.
-A wide variety of native birds may be seen or heard along the track.
-Tussock grasslands, herb fields, beech forest and bog plant communities are all passed through while walking on the track.
-Spectacular views of U-shaped and hanging valleys dominate the landscape as you pass numerous waterfalls and alpine lakes.
+Most walkers take 3 days (2 nights) to complete the whole track, but longer or shorter options are available.
+Various native birds may be seen or heard along the track.
+Tussock grasslands, herb fields, beech forests, and bog plant communities are all passed through while walking on the track.
+As you pass numerous waterfalls and alpine lakes, spectacular views of U-shaped and hanging valleys dominate the landscape.

-Tracknet are able to provide timely transport connections to each end of the Routeburn Track.
-Tracknet’s service connects with The Divide Shelter on the Milford Road.
-This is one start/finish point.
-Travelling to or away from the Divide, Tracknet services include Milford Sound, Hollyford Track, Te Anau, Queenstown and Invercargill.
+Tracknet Transport provides timely transport connections to each end of the Routeburn Track.
+Our service connects with The Divide Shelter on the Milford Road.
+The Divide is one start/finish point.
+Travelling to or away from the Divide, Tracknet services include Milford Sound, Te Anau and Queenstown.

 The other start/finish point of the Routeburn Track is the Routeburn Shelter, which is at the Mount Aspiring National Park end of the Routeburn Track near Glenorchy.
-Travelling to or away from The Routeburn Shelter, Tracknet are able to arrange transport for you on Info & Track’s bus service.
+Travelling to or away from The Routeburn Shelter, Tracknet can arrange transport for you on Info & Track’s bus service.

-Queenstown, Glenorchy and Te Anau have a full range of accommodation available.
-Queenstown and Te Anau have shopping and hire services to cater for all walkers’ needs.
+Queenstown, Glenorchy, and Te Anau have a full range of accommodation available.
+Queenstown and Te Anau have shopping and hire services to cater to all walkers’ needs.